sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     - Bit 7 flips the sprite vertically (0 is normal, 1 is flipped)
 4. Horizontal screen position (top left corner)

-Awesome, so it looks like sprite number 4 is our ticket forwards.
+Awesome, so it looks like byte number 4 is our ticket forwards.
 Inside [**cassette.asm**](cassette.asm), locate the following label, which is where we will program our banner movement:

 ```asm
 RotateText: